whydoesanyonecare/Plutonium_T6_Zombies_Custom_Perk_Powerup/README.md

 # Plutonium T6 Zombies Custom Perk Powerup

+* This script only work in Plutonium because of ReplaceFunc

 This script add custom perk powerup to bo2 zombies, custom perks are included in modified version of original perk system.

 # Custom Perks: